Featured Book Recommendation!

 Below is a bit more detail on the differences.

-As a captive agent, you should expect to receive extensive support such as sales tracking, life leads, training, hand holding and mentoring.
+As a captive agent, you should expect to receive extensive support such as sales tracking, Medicare leads, sales training, hand holding, mentoring from your sales team, and a variety of incentives.
 This model allows you to focus on selling vs. worrying about all the other aspects of running an insurance agency, like buying leads or case management.

 Captive agencies are great places to learn how to sell Medicare Supplements without being distracted.